Preparing for Baby? Don’t Forget Your Pelvic Floor

 What can be done to balance the relaxation with the strengthening of the pelvic floor?
 The answer is a combination of breathing and muscle training.
 “Ideally, the ‘core and floor’ should be strengthened before or during pregnancy,” says Kathy Golic, an Overlake physical therapist who specializes in pelvic floor issues.
 “This is accomplished by activating the pelvic floor and recruiting the abdominals while working out and when doing challenging activities.”
 But it is also important to relax and release the pelvic floor muscles in between contracting the muscles.
 This can be accomplished with diaphragmatic breathing: breathing in through your nose and filling your belly—not chest—with air.

-Should a woman have a pelvic health issue arise after childbirth, such as urinary or bowel incontinence, prolapse or pelvic muscle dysfunction, Overlake’s multidisciplinary care team can help.
+Should a woman have a pelvic health issue arise after childbirth, such as urinary or bowel incontinence, prolapse or pelvic muscle dysfunction, Overlake’s multidisciplinary Pelvic Health team can help.
 The team includes urogynecologists, colorectal surgeons and pelvic floor physical therapists.
 Typically, patients start with conservative treatments like physical therapy, behavioral strategies, medication or minimally invasive minor procedural options, but sometimes surgery is necessary.

 “Overlake thinks about women’s pelvic health in a holistic and collaborative way.
 Whether you receive treatment from a urogynecologist, colorectal surgeon, physical therapist or all three, we will get your pelvic floor going again,” says Dr. LaCombe.